agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 It is widely accepted in the community that it is far easier to go from corporate job to EAO rather than the other way around.
-There is very litle on the job training, and lack of senior mentorship, and the expertise is tied to the EA movement (unlike MC for example).
+There is very little on the job training, and lack of senior mentorship, and the expertise is tied to the EA movement (unlike MC for example).